sorcerykid/rocketlib/README.txt

       cross-reference the content ID to determine the actual registered node name.

       MapBlock::get_nodemeta_map( )
-      Parses the raw nodemeta list and returns a nodemata_list table.
+      Parses the raw nodemeta map and returns a nodemata_map table.

       The nodemeta_map table is an associative array indexed by the position hash of the corresponding node from the node_list table.
 Each entry of the nodemeta_list